kevinmel2000/monorepo/README.md

 This is an example and experiment of Go microservice and how we use `circleci`/`drone.io` to handle multiple Go service in single repository.

-The case is there are about 30 engineers that is working in a team and this type of repository and we have various products/services to do and maintain.
-What being made here is probably a bit spohisticated, because we need to maintain the ecosystem around the repo.
+The case is there are more than 30 engineers that is working in a big team/tribe and this type of repository and we have various products/services to do and maintain.

 Open to discussions and all critics + feedbacks is much appreciated.